apache/cloudstack/ui/README.md

 ## History

-The project was created by [Rohit Yadav](https://rohityadav.cloud) over several weekends during late 2018 and early 2019.
+The modern UI, originally called Primate, was created by [Rohit Yadav](https://rohityadav.cloud) over several weekends during late 2018 and early 2019.
 During ApacheCon CCCUS19, on 9th September 2019, Primate was introduced and demoed as part of the talk [Modern UI for CloudStack](https://rohityadav.cloud/files/talks/cccna19-primate.pdf) ([video](https://www.youtube.com/watch?v=F2KwZhechzs)).
 [Primate](https://markmail.org/message/vxnskmwhfaagnm4r) was accepted by the Apache CloudStack project on 21 Oct 2019.
+The original repo was [merged with the main apache/cloudstack](https://markmail.org/message/bgnn4xkjnlzseeuv) repo on 20 Jan 2021.

 ## License